2dof/esp_control/src/thermocouples/README.md

 ## Thermocouple type K

 **Note**
-Polynomials on nist site are for [mV] values but there are not valid since implementation based on them do not give results like in tables.
+Polynomials on NIST site are for [mV] values but there are not valid since implementation based on them do not give results like in tables.
 All polynomials in function implmentation are from IEC 60584, and they return results (in uV) consistent with NIST Tables.
 Lookup tables are implemented NIST Tables.